 While it’s common to think of low-impact exercise as low-intensity, too, this isn't always the case.
 It’s possible to elevate your heart rate to the same level it reaches during high-impact exercise.
 It may be more challenging with a low-impact workout, but it is possible.
 You just have to put in a little extra effort to raise the intensity of your workout.

 Other examples of low-impact exercise are cycling, rowing, yoga, hiking, Pilates, and spinning.
 You can also opt for the elliptical machine or stair climber at the gym.
 Swimming—technically in the no-impact category—is also a great option for a low-impact workout.
+With summer approaching, you may want to spice things up and go for an outdoor swim if the weather permits.

-One of the benefits of low-impact exercise is that it allows those with chronic or active injuries to keep their bodies in motion.
+One of the major benefits of low-impact exercise is that it allows those with chronic or active injuries to keep their bodies in motion.
 It’s a safer alternative to high-impact workouts.
 Below we’ll explore additional benefits of low-impact exercise.

 Benefits of Low-Impact Workouts